RUSSIA: Prison, trials, investigations for religious meetings

 According to the FSB investigators, "by verbal and non-verbal means ..
 [Kim] exerted a leading, directing, unifying and active effect on the subconsciousness, consciousness, will, and behaviour of people attending the gatherings, with the aim of formulating in them a feeling of hatred and enmity, and also of humiliating the dignity of a person or group of people on grounds of religion and social grouping" and "inculcating a belief in the social and religious superiority of the followers of the teachings of 'Risale-i Nur'".

-The Moscow-based SOVA Centre noted in its report of 20 June that Article 282 specifically covers public actions aimed at inciting hatred, while Kim's alleged remarks were addressed to a small number of people at private religious meetings.
+The Moscow-based SOVA Centre noted in its report of 20 June that Criminal Code Article 282 ("Actions directed at the incitement of hatred [nenavist] or enmity [vrazhda], as well as the humiliation of an individual or group of persons on the basis of sex, race, nationality, language, origin, attitude to religion, or social group") specifically covers public actions aimed at inciting hatred, while Kim's alleged remarks were addressed to a small number of people at private religious meetings.

 Kim's friend Anton Pavlovich Starodubtsev (born 4 April 1980), who attended the gathering, described to Moscow-based human rights monitor OVD-Info how armed men in balaclavas stormed the flat between 7 and 8pm, then made the attendees lie handcuffed on the floor for five hours while the property was searched and individuals taken into another room to be questioned.
-Starodubtsev was later also charged under Criminal Code Article 282.2, Part 2 (participation in the activities of a banned extremist organisation) but his whereabouts remain unknown.
+Starodubtsev was later also charged under Criminal Code Article 282.2, Part 2 ("Participation in the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") but his whereabouts remain unknown.

 Both Kim and Starodubtsev appear on the Rosfinmonitoring list of "terrorists and extremists".